sgoeschl/freemarker-cli/README.md

 * I was painful to get Velocity Tools working
 * Velocity XML processing support is also painful
 * Spring 4.3 deprecated Velocity support which could affect me in the long run
-* Freemarker has no additional dependencies and things are just working :-)
+* FreeMarker has no additional dependencies and things are just working :-)

 While I love Apache Velocity (Apache Turbine anyone?)
 I decided to give FreeMarker a chance and migrated my [velocity-cli](https://github.com/sgoeschl/velocity-cli) to FreeMarker.